sekoyo/universal-react/README.md

 The parent `App.js` defines the base title and meta in a `Helmet` component.
 Any sub-component can override/add properties (even adding scripts and css).
 See the [react-helmet docs](https://github.com/nfl/react-helmet) for more info.

+## Config

+You can store app settings under `app/config/`.
+These are available under the global variable `CONFIG`.
+A file matching `process.env.NODE_ENV` will be loaded, for example `app/config/production.js`.
+If `process.env.NODE_ENV` is undefined it will fallback to `app/config/local.js`.

 ## Data fetching and client hydration

 Read the [Redux](https://rackt.github.io/redux/) guide if you are new to redux.
 Write Redux actions and stores as normal, and if the action creator is asynchronous then it should return a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) (or a [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) in the inner function.